 In the past few weeks, I’ve been giving a lot of advice to speakers who were preparing their decks.
 Some of them were preparing for a conference.
 Others were preparing for workshops.
-And there were even those that were preparing for online courses.
+And there were even those who were preparing for online courses.

 It was a lot of fun to do, and there were some great decks sent in.
 Of course, there were also quite a few things I could suggest for improvement.
 There is one thing that kept coming back when analysing the different slide decks: the text.